-Currently Dolphin Scholarship Foundation sponsors 118 ongoing DOLPHIN SCHOLARSHIPS with an annual grant of $2,000 or $3,400 per student for two to four years of full-time undergraduate studies as well as students pursuing trade/vocational certification.
-Approximately 25-30 new scholarships are awarded each year.
+Currently, Dolphin Scholarship Foundation sponsors 113 ongoing DOLPHIN SCHOLARSHIPS with an annual grant of $2,600 or $4,000 per student for two to four years of full-time undergraduate studies as well as students pursuing trade/vocational certification.
+Approximately 25-35 new scholarships are awarded each year.
 All scholars are selected on the basis of academic proficiency as well as commitment and excellence in school and community activities.
 Although not a part of the actual selection process, financial need is considered once all financial aid assistance for an applicant has been determined.
-Since our founding 58 years ago, Dolphin Scholarship Foundation has granted over $11,900,000 to more than 1,300 outstanding students attending universities and colleges throughout the U.S.
+Since our founding over 60 years ago, Dolphin Scholarship Foundation has granted over 14 million dollars to more than 1,500 outstanding students attending universities and colleges throughout the U.S.

-We understand the hard work and many sacrifices that our military spouses make while keeping things together at home, oftentimes putting their own goals and ambitions on hold.
+We understand the hard work and many sacrifices that our military spouses make while supporting their active-duty partners and family.
+Oftentimes putting their own goals and ambitions on hold.
 We hope that by offering scholarships to eligible spouses working toward their first undergraduate degree or trade/vocational certification, we can provide assistance in making some of those goals achievable.

 "I have long been wanting to attend college, though financially it was tight.
-To be able to have some of the stress lifted by the wonderful support of this scholarships a true blessing.
+To be able to have some of the stress lifted by the wonderful support of this scholarship is a true blessing.
 I am very grateful to be the recipient of this scholarship and look forward to reaching my goal to be a nurse and help people." -- Kimberly Neuberger, 2018 Charles Southall Scholar.